thfield/sf-planning-pipeline-report/README.md

 | Geoffrey Pay | @gpay |
 | Angelique DeCastro | @angeliquedecastro |

-## Working Plan/Next
+## Working Plan/Current Priorities
 1. Create a data model that can span several quarters, adjusting for the name mismatch
-2. Draw data from the Socrata API dynamically
-3. Come up with detailed UI design
+2. Come up with detailed UI design

-4. Questions to explore:
+## Questions we want to answer

 The main question(s) we want to tackle with an interactive visualization would be the following.
 - How long it takes a project to go from start to end.
     - Does it depend on neighborhood?
 Size of project?